-The research project is marked by the training committee as satisfactory or unsatisfactory and trainees receive qualitative feedback about their project.
+The research project is marked by the training committee as Satisfactory or Unsatisfactory and trainees receive qualitative feedback about their project.
 The research project should be submitted for marking by the end of the specialty consolidation phase to allow time for resubmission in the transition to Fellowship phase if the project is unsatisfactory.

-The research project enables trainees to develop quality improvement skills and gain experience in:

-- research methods

-- interpretation of research literature

-- participation in research at some stage of their career.

-Submission of a research project provides evidence of:

-- the skills of considering and defining research problems - the systematic acquisition, analysis, synthesis, and interpretation of data - effective written communication.
+The research project enabled trainees to gain experience in research methods; in interpretation of research literature; in participation in research at some stage of their career; and to develop quality improvement skills.
+Submission of a research project provides evidence of the skills of considering and defining research problems; the systematic acquisition, analysis, synthesis and interpretation of data; and effective written communication.